dfong0530/UChat/readme.md

 #### Tashi Sherpa

     I was a frontend developer for this project.
-I worked on the landing page the donation design and functionality, and the media queries for the landing, login and create account page for a more responsive user interface.
+I worked on the landing page the donation design and functionality, and the media queries for pages to ensure a responsive user interface for all screen sizes.
     To carry out these tasks, I used React.js, HTML, CSS, and Javascript.

     I would say that this journey really helped me learn and develop my skills with React.js and Git as well as